Deep Sky Object in Summer

 The constellation of Aquila surprisingly includes no Messier objects in spite of being soaked in the summer's Milky Way.
 But you'll be fascinated with various dark lanes being tangled in the Milky Way through small binoculars, and especially, dark nebulae B142 and B143 (registered in the Barnard's catalogue) are the most striking and vastest ones in them.
 They're positioned at about 3 degrees NW of Altair (alpha Aquilae).

-This group of dark nebula looks like a Greek letter of zeta, and is devided into two segments of north (B142) and south (B143) ones.
+This group of dark nebula looks like a Greek letter of ξ, and is devided into two segments of south (B142) and north (B143) ones.

 Around Star Cloud in Scutum